chrisweb/chris.lu/README_WIP.md

 <a class="btn" href="/">Button text</a>
 ```

-this technique uses a css **pseudo element** called [::after](https://developer.mozilla.org/en-US/docs/Web/CSS/::after), we will style that pseudo element so that it creates a triangle that will have as background color the same color as the container in which our button is located, this way it will look like the corner is cut off even though it is not, it just has a triangle that is the same color as the background
+this technique uses a css **pseudo element** called [::after](https://developer.mozilla.org/en-US/docs/Web/CSS/::after), we will style that pseudo element so that it creates a triangle that will have as background color the same color as the container in which our button is located, this is why it looks like the corner is cut off even though it is just a triangle with the same color as the container background

 read more: